mslinn/multiproject/README.md

   - `common` subproject

 ## SASS
-The `sbt-sass` plugin is mostly working the way I expected.
+The []sbt-sassify](https://github.com/irundaia/sbt-sassify) plugin is mostly working the way I expected.
 After you run the webapp you will be able to view a combined and minified CSS document at [http://localhost:9000/a/assets/stylesheets/main.css](http://localhost:9000/a/assets/stylesheets/main.css).
-That document is created by `modules/serviceA/app/assets/stylesheets/main.scss`.
+That document is created from `modules/serviceA/app/assets/stylesheets/main.scss`.
 The top of that file starts with:

 ```
-//@import "lib/compass-mixins/lib/compass";
+@import "lib/compass-mixins/lib/compass";
 @import "lib/jquery-ui-themes/redmond/jquery-ui";
 @import "lib/jquery-ui-themes/redmond/jquery.ui.theme";
 //@import "lib/bootstrap-sass/assets/stylesheets/bootstrap";
 @import "lib/bootstrap/css/bootstrap";
-//@import "lib/bootstrap-datepicker/css/bootstrap-datepicker"; // don't know why this is not found
+@import "lib/bootstrap-datepicker/css/bootstrap-datepicker"; // don't know why this is not found
 @import "lib/dropzone/dropzone";
 ```

 ... the rest of `main.sccs` is actually a CSS file that I use in another project.
 It is just here to give SASS something to chew on.
 I commented out the problem files.
 Uncomment them and you'll see the problems.
 Any help with solutions would be appreciated.

+I wonder, is there any benefit to importing `lib/bootstrap-sass/assets/stylesheets/bootstrap.sass` via `bootstrap-sass`, or is importing `lib/bootstrap/css/bootstrap` just as good?
+I can't get the former to work.`